|Full Form||Master of Surgery|

-Working as Urological Surgeon, Vascular Surgeon, Resident (General Surgery) Cardiothoracic Surgeon in some of the most reputed R&D organizations in the field of professional medicine are some of the placement opportunities related to the field of Master of Surgery[M.S].
+Working as Urological Surgeon, Vascular Surgeon, Resident (General Surgery) Cardiothoracic Surgeon in some of the most reputed R&D organizations in the field of professional medicine are some of the MS placement opportunities.

 As per the regulations of statutory bodies, as laid out in Post-Graduate regulations 2000 of Medical Council of India, the minimum percentage of marks in the entrance test for eligibility for admission to Post-Graduate courses shall be 50% for all candidates and for SC, ST, category-I & OBC the eligibility will be 40%.